 • Seamless and breathable mesh upper

 • Late-stage, meta-rocker design for better running form

 • Lightweight and comfortable all terrain shoe

-The Hoka Stinson 3 ATR is a decent all terrain shoe that is designed to offer a comfortable and stable ride.
+The Hoka Stinson 3 ATR is a decent all-terrain shoe that is designed to offer a comfortable and stable ride.
 This shoe was built for going long distances and did not disappoint many runners in that regard.
 Despite its high stack height, runners quickly adapted to the feel of the shoe and enjoyed the forward propulsion of the meta-rocker design.
 The 6mm heel drop also encourages a midfoot strike on flat trails.
 Downhill running was pure joy according to some runners.
 Many runners reported less fatigue in the feet and legs after a long run and recovery time was minimal.
-The shoe's maximalist design ensures ample cushioning and protection underfoot and will perform well on almost any kind of run.
+The maximalist design of the shoe entails protection of the underfoot and ample cushioning that leads to great performance on any kind of run.